ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows.md

 <b>1.c.
 Install MariaDB-10.3 </b>

-- Download and install MariaDB-10.3 from the official MariaDB website. “https://downloads.mariadb.org/mariadb/”
+- Download and install MariaDB-10.3 from the official MariaDB website.
+[Click here to download mariaDB](https://downloads.mariadb.org/mariadb/)

 - Execute the installer to perform the required installation steps and set the root password.